Affiliate links on Android Authority may earn us a commission. Learn more.

 Get the Incipio Grip for:

 The Incipio Duo looks a lot like the Grip mentioned above, but it skips the textured side rails.
 Instead, you’ll get two layers of thin protection that can handle drops and scrapes.
 It’s not quite as durable, with up to 12 feet of impact resistance, but that’s still well beyond the MIL-STD 810G requirement.
+Most often, this is the Incipio case to get if your phone has curved edges.

 Get the Incipio Duo for: